 Task forces may be created and appointed by the President in consultation with the Board of Directors to perform charges as defined in letters of appointment.
 Each task force is by definition ad hoc, and shall continue in existence until its purpose is accomplished or the President, in consultation with the Board of Directors, discharges it it.
 Task force reports will be posted on the MLA website. (rev. 4/2009) (rev. 5/2012)

-The President authorizes the existence of a roundtable after the specified letters of support have been received.
-The President may disband inactive roundtables.
+The President authorizes the existence of an interest group after the specified letters of support have been received.
+The President may disband inactive interest groups. (rev. 9/2016)

 The President and Administrative Officer prepare and maintain the official calendar of the Association and a calendar of appointees so that the four-year service limitation may be observed.
 Copies of the calendar are distributed by the Administrative Officer to all whose responsibilities are specified in it or are related to the scheduled items. (rev. 3/2011)